Booking Terms & Conditions

 3.4 We have a super-friendly workshop dog, Tino.
 He’ll most likely be in another part of the studio during classes.
-Whilst he is a poodle-mix (and supposedly hypo-allergenic) it might not be an appropriate place for someone with pet allergies.
+Whilst he is a non-shedding poodle-mix (and supposedly hypo-allergenic), our workshop might not be an appropriate place for someone with pet allergies.

-3.5 A number of chemicals are used in the studio (in line with COSHH regulations) so it might not be an appropriate place for someone with severe asthma or extreme sensitivities.
+3.5 A number of chemicals are used in the studio (in line with COSHH regulations) so it might not be an appropriate place for someone with severe asthma or extreme sensitivities to dust or chemicals.

 4.1 Please dress appropriately for a workshop environment, with closed-toed low-heel shoes, hair ties, and remove/secure any loose clothing/jewellery.
 We will provide you with an apron and any Personal Protective Equipment (PPE) needed for particular tasks.
 Bring a pen and a notebook, and reading glasses if required!

 4.2 We ask our students to conduct themselves in a kind, respectful and considerate manner towards tutors and other students.
 If a student is disruptive, we reserve the right to, at our discretion, dismiss the student immediately from the course without reimbursement.

 4.3 We appreciate that unexpected things can happen, but missing a day of the 3-day courses (or 2 of the 6-evening courses) would make it unlikely that you would complete the course project.
 Please bear in mind that the tutor will not be able to help you catch up as that would take time away from other students.